geekgonecrazy/geekgonecrazy.github.io/content/posts/rocketchat-matrix-setup.md

 Create a channel in Rocket.Chat and then do: `/bridge invite @geekgonedev-demo:matrix.org`

-In the client you have connected there you will receive an invite.
+The client you have connected on the other server you will receive an invite.
 Once accepted you can now type a message on either side and if all went well you should receive the message on the other side!

+_**Note: if you invite another Rocket.Chat server it currently will auto accept**_

 I'll leave the server up for a couple of weeks if you want to try reaching me at [@aaron:geekgone.dev](https://matrix.to/#/@aaron:geekgone.dev)